ucc23/ucc/_pages/DBs_edits.md

 - Basel 9 (duplicate of Ruprecht 148)

 The naming for 'Basel 11a' and 'Basel 11b' is interchanged according to their coordinate values.
-I rename them a to b and viceversa.
+I rename them a to b and vice versa.

-The article says that: "_also includes our 48 newly discovered and hitherto unknown poor open clusters_" but the CDS table lists 54 named 'LP_XX' were XX goes from 01 to 55 (LP 03 is not present in the Vizier table).
+The article says that: "_also includes our 48 newly discovered and hitherto unknown poor open clusters_" but the CDS table lists 54 named 'LP_XX' where XX goes from 01 to 55 (LP 03 is not present in the Vizier table).
 The last six entries are named '50A, 51A, 52A, 53A, 54A, 55A' so these are probably from a previous article.